 |---|---|---|

-| Great Meteoron | Largest, most impressive, museum | Many stairs |
+| Great Meteoron | Largest, most impressive, has a museum | Many stairs |

 | Varlaam | Second largest, beautiful frescoes | Many stairs |

-| Rousanou | Dramatic position, smaller | Moderate |
+| Rousanou | Dramatic cliff-edge position, smaller | Moderate |

-| St. Stephen | Easiest access (no stairs), nuns | Bridge entry |
+| St. Stephen | Easiest access (bridge entry, no stairs), run by nuns | Bridge entry |

 | St. Nicholas Anapafsas | Frescoes by Theophanes | Stairs |

-| Holy Trinity | Most dramatic location, James Bond film | Many stairs |
+| Holy Trinity | Most dramatic location — the James Bond one | Many stairs |

 The Landscape#